 Catherine has a keen interest in preserving Oakville’s Natural and Architectural Heritage and looks forward to working with her fellow OLRA Board colleagues in representing the needs and best interests of the OLRA community in the coming year.

-Gail Kaufman - Director
+Gail Kaufman - Secretary

 To be added

 Anita Mackey - Director